 Set your clothes free | 24 May

-Green Industries SA is partnering with local councils and charities to help South Australians donate their unwanted, high-quality clothing, and recycled their old, worn-out linens.
+Green Industries SA is partnering with local councils and charities to help South Australians donate their unwanted, high-quality clothing and pass on their unwanted household linens for recycling

-On Saturday 24 May, several drop-off points (locations to be confirmed) will be open for residents to drop off their unwanted textiles.
+On Saturday 24 May, from 9 am to 3 pm, 8 drop-off points will be open for residents to drop off unwanted textiles.

 Frequently asked questions